GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 gcloud beta pubsub subscriptions create test-reader --topic iot-telemetry
 ```

-First lets download the mender artifact "gcp-mender-demo-image-raspberrypi3.mender" part of the Build step from the GCS bucket (or download the sample from [here](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.mender) and lets upload to the Mender Server under artifacts as shown below.
+First let's download the Mender artifact `gcp-mender-demo-image-raspberrypi3.mender`, part of the Build step from the GCS bucket (or download the sample from [here](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.mender), and let's upload to the Mender Server under artifacts as shown below.

 ![image alt text](images/Mender-on8.png)

-Next you need to create a deployment and select the device which you want to deploy the artifact.
-From Mender Server click "Create Deployment" and select the target artifact as “release-2” and  group "all devices" and click create deployment.
-Since you only have one device currently which is “Raspberry Pi3”.
-For various classes and types of devices that Mender supports you can create groups and apply the target artifacts accordingly (Eg: Raspberry Pi3, Beaglebone etc)
+Next you need to create a deployment and select the device to which you want to deploy the artifact.
+From Mender Server, click **Create Deployment**, and select the target artifact as **release-2** and group **all devices**.
+Click **Create deployment**.
+You only have one device currently, which is `Raspberry Pi3`.
+For various classes and types of devices that Mender supports, you can create groups and apply the target artifacts accordingly (Raspberry Pi3, Beaglebone, etc.)

 ![image alt text](images/Mender-on9.png)